 www.facebook.com/shopwvnstore

-Located owned and operated by Kate Fisher and her husband Henry Schwab, Synergy sadly had to temporarily close its retail store.
+Locally owned and operated by Kate Fisher and her husband, Henry Schwab; Synergy sadly had to close its retail store temporarily.
 However, the acclaimed organic clothing provider continues to take online orders.
 WVN features online sales and ongoing promotions.
-The Westside Santa Cruz company is also donating 10 percent of its proceeds to the local community by using the code -COMMUNITYLOVE.
+The Westside Santa Cruz company also donates 10 percent of its proceeds to the local community using the code -COMMUNITYLOVE.
 Customers can also purchase Synergy products through Amazon or QVC, as well as at Whole Foods stores.
 Another current promo is a bonus gift card of $20 or $50 added to the purchase of $100 or $200 gift cards.

 Related: Five Ways You can Support Local Businesses